On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Main results

-From the perspective of traditional random graph theory, the offset model of~\cite{krivitsky2011adjusting} is asymptotically equivalent to the standard formulation of an Erd\H{o}s-R{\'e}nyi random graph, in which the probability of an edge scales like $e^{\alpha}/\nverts$.
-Alternatively, from the perspective of social network theory, it is useful to examine the log-odds that $Y_{ij}=1$, conditional on the status $Y_{[-ij]} = y_{[-ij]}$ of all other edges log-odds of an edge, i.e.,
+From the perspective of traditional random graph theory, the offset model of \citet{krivitsky2011adjusting} is asymptotically equivalent to the standard formulation of an Erd\H{o}s--R{\'e}nyi random graph, in which the probability of a tie scales like $e^{\alpha}/\nverts$.
+Alternatively, from the perspective of social network theory, it is useful to examine the log-odds that $Y_{ij}=1$, conditional on the status of all other potential ties.
+Defining $Y_{[-ij]}$ to be the network $Y$ with tie $(i,j)$ removed if present, this can be expressed as

-This quantity goes from being a constant value $\alpha$ under $\pr=\pr_{\alpha}$ to a value $\alpha - \log \nverts$ under $\pr^{\dag}_{\alpha}$.
-This reflects the intuition that as long as there is a cost associated with forming and maintaining a network tie, an individual will be able to maintain ties with a shrinking fraction of the network as the network grows, with the average number of maintained ties being unaffected by the growth of the network beyond a certain point~\citep{krivitsky2011adjusting}.
+This quantity goes from being a constant value $\alpha$ under $\pr=\pr_{\alpha}$ to a value $\alpha- \log\nverts$ under $\pr ^{\dag}_{\alpha}$.
+This reflects the intuition that as long as there is a cost associated with forming and maintaining a network tie, an individual will be able to maintain ties with a shrinking fraction of the network as the network grows, with the average number of maintained ties being unaffected by the growth of the network beyond a certain point \citep{krivitsky2011adjusting}.

-Given the observation of a network $Y$ randomly generated with respect to either of these models, initial insight into the effective sample size can be obtained by studying the asymptotic behavior of the Fisher information, which we denote $\mathcal{I}(\alpha)$ and $\mathcal{I}^{\dag}(\alpha)$ under $\pr_{\alpha}$ and $\pr^{\dag}_{\alpha}$, respectively.
+Given the observation of a network $Y$ randomly generated with respect to either of these models, initial insight into the effective sample size can be obtained by studying the asymptotic behavior of the Fisher information, which we denote $\cI(\alpha)$ and $\cI^{\dag}(\alpha )$ under $\pr_{\alpha}$ and $\pr^{\dag}_{\alpha}$, respectively.
 Straightforward calculation shows that while

 in contrast,